SergeyDenisovich/react_store/README.md

 - Product description page (if product has available attributes)

-- Ability to add product in cart (if product on sale!)
+- Ability to add/remove product in/from cart (if product on sale!)

-- Ability to change product count in cart or delete product from cart
+- Ability to change product count in cart

-- Ability to change product
+- Ability to change product attribute's

 ### In project uses next technologies: